decred/politeia/politeiawww/cmd/politeiawww_dbutil/README.md

     $ politeiawww_dbutil -testnet -cockroachdb -setadmin username true

-### Migrate from LevelDB to CockroachDB
+### Migrate user database

-The `-migrate` command allows you to migrate a LevelDB instance to CockroachDB.
+The `-migrate` command allows you to migrate from one database type to another.

+**Notes:**
-CockroachDB encrypts data at rest so you will first need to create an encryption key using the `-createkey` command.
-The flags `-datadir`, `-host`, `-rootcert`, `-clientcert`, `-clientkey`, and `-encryptionkey` only need to be set if they deviate from the defaults.
+ - CockroachDB & MySQL encrypt data at rest so if you migrating from levelDB you will first need to create an encryption key using the `-createkey` command.

+ - The flags `-datadir`, `-cockroachdbhost`, `-rootcert`, `-clientcert`, `-clientkey`, `-encryptionkey` and `mysqlhost` only need to be set if they deviate from the defaults.

 Create an encryption key.